AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 You can also consult the Adobe Campaign [Release Notes](../../rn/using/release-notes.md).

+## Documentation updates - April 2020 {#doc-updates-april-2020}

+The Microsoft Dynamics 365 integration with Adobe Campaign Standard documentation has been integrated into the core documentation in the Integrating with other solutions guide.
+[Read more](../../integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md)

 ## Release 20.2 - March 2020 {#release-20-2---march-2020}

 **New capabilities included in the release**